felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

 human condition, no matter your age, your sex, your ethnicity, your social status, etc. Virtue tops this list, as it is a concept that Seneca comes back to time and time again.
 According to him, virtue is the only way to achieve true lasting happiness.
+I must admit that he argues his point pretty well for someone from 2,000 years ago, better than I ever could, anyway!

+So, what did I learn from this read?
+I feel like I learned a lot, actually.
+Seneca's attitude transcends the pages and give an example of how to traverse hardships courageously.

 - The Stoic doctrine has the unfortunate capacity to support the status quo.